jcaraballo/vagrant-box-ubuntu-desktop-noble/README.md

      2. Display > Increase video memory to 128 MB
      3. User inteface > Untick _Show in Full-screen/Seamless_
      4. OK
-  9. Click on Displan > Video Memory to increase to 256 MB
   10. Start
 * _Guest_: Install Ubuntu in a VirtualBox VM, including the guest additions:
   1. Select _Try or Install Ubuntu_
-  2. Click on weird solid white screen
-  3. Choose your language: English
+  2. Choose your language: English
-  4. Accesibility in Ubuntu: Next
+  3. Accesibility in Ubuntu: Next
-  5. Keyboard layout English (UK)/English (UK)
+  4. Keyboard layout English (UK)/English (UK)
-  6. Connect to the Internet: leave _Use wired connection_, Next
+  5. Connect to the Internet: leave _Use wired connection_, Next
-  7. What do you want to do...? leave _Install Ubuntu_, Next
+  6. What do you want to do...? leave _Install Ubuntu_, Next
-  8. How would you like to...?
+  7. How would you like to...?
 Interactive installation
-  9. What apps would you like to install...?
+  8. What apps would you like to install...?
 Just the essentials
-  10. Install recommended propietary software?
+  9. Install recommended propietary software?
 Install Third Party Software..., Next
-  11. How do you want to install?
+  10. How do you want to install?
 Erase Disk and Install Ubuntu, Advanced features, Use LVM (no encryption), Next
-  12. Crate your account: Set name, computer's name, username and password to _vagrant_.
+  11. Crate your account: Set name, computer's name, username and password to _vagrant_.
 Require password to log in, Next
-  13. Time zone Europe/London
+  12. Time zone Europe/London
-  14. Install
+  13. Install
-  15. Once the installation is complete, reboot
+  14. Once the installation is complete, reboot
-  16. Install updates, reboot
+  15. Install updates, reboot
-  17. Install guest additions dependencies
+  16. Install guest additions dependencies
       ```
       sudo apt install gcc make perl
       ```
-  18. NOT DOING THIS: Install guest additions (Devices > Insert Guest Additions CD image then run `autorun.sh`), eject the additions media and reboot
+  17. NOT DOING THIS: Install guest additions (Devices > Insert Guest Additions CD image then run `autorun.sh`), eject the additions media and reboot

 * _Guest_: Run some scripts to make the image Vagrant-friendly
   1. Run [prepare-base-box-root.bash](prepare-base-box-root.bash) as root (requires password for sudo)